 Pima disburses Private Loan disburse twice per semester or enrollment period (or four times per academic year).
-There are two disbursements of Private Loans each semester: The disbursement date information can be found in MyPima Financial Aid Awards.
+There are two disbursements of Private Loans each semester: one at the start of classes and one at the midpoint of the semester.
 The private loan is subject to a final credit approval with the lender.